oracle-livelabs/database/xmldb/populate/populate.md

     Use the 'trashcan' icon to delete the previous statement from the Worksheet area.
 Copy the following SQL into the worksheet area.
 Make sure you highlight the whole statement with your mouse and press the "Run Statement" button:

-    Here we are assuming that the XML files are stored in the Object store.
+    Here we are using XML files stored in the Object store.
 So, we will now load the XML data to our table from the Object store.
-If you are very new to the Object Store, then please consider finishing the Lab 5 from here [Full-Text workshop] (https://apexapps.oracle.com/pls/apex/r/dbpm/livelabs/run-workshop?p210_wid=3286&p210_wec=&session=123567123391417).

-    **Note:** The value of OBJECT_URI has been modified here. ```url/livelab-xmldoc-1.xml``` is not the actual value.
-    The actual link is the authenticated link retrieved from the object store.
-Please refer to object store how to get it.
-    If you find it difficult to load the data into the tables, please use other approaches you find appropriate.
-The most easy to follow approach is ```insert into [TABLE] (...)```.

     ```
     <copy>